 Trade secrets and other IP protection

-In business, this can apply to:
+In business, database rights may can apply, for example, to:

 - customer lists

 Database rights from 1 January 2021

 Database rights were introduced by the EU Database Directive.
 Only databases made by EEA nationals, residents or businesses are eligible for protection under the database right.

 UK citizens, residents, and businesses are not eligible to receive or hold database rights in the EEA for databases created on or after 1 January 2021.

 Database rights that exist in the UK or EEA before 1 January 2021 (whether held by UK or EEA persons or businesses) will continue to exist in the UK and EEA for the rest of their duration.
 These rights are guaranteed under the Withdrawal Agreement.
 If you wish to use databases protected by these rights, you will continue to need the permission of the right holders.

 UK owners of databases created on or after 1 January 2021 will need to consider whether they can rely on alternative means of protection in the EEA - for example licensing agreements or copyright, where applicable.